National Historic Preservation Act: Early development

 Prior to the 1960s, "historic preservation was," according to a 2015 column in The Washington Post, "neither a public policy issue nor part of America's architectural, planning and real estate development culture.
 Historic-preservation laws didn't exist."
 Although there was no national policy regarding preservation until 1966, efforts in the 19th century initiated the journey towards legislation.
 One of the earliest efforts of the preservation movement occurred around the 1850s.
 President George Washington's home, Mount Vernon, was in shambles.
-His nephew attempted to sell it to the federal government for $200,000, but the government did not authorize such a purchase.
+His nephew attempted to sell it to the federal government for $200,000, but Congress did not authorize such a purchase.
 To prevent further destruction or conversion of the property to a resort, Ann Pamela Cunningham founded the Mount Vernon Ladies' Association to fight for this house.
 After establishing the first group promoting preservation efforts, they raised the money to acquire the property and protect it from ruin.
 Due to their efforts, this house has come to stand to represent the nation and the birth of independence, but it also, "served as a blueprint for later organizations."

 In 1906, an act was passed on the behalf of the nation's history and land.
 President Teddy Roosevelt signed the Antiquities Act that "prohibited the excavation of antiquities from public lands without a permit from the Secretary of Interior."
 It also gave the president authority to declare a specific piece of land a national monument, therefore protecting it from scavengers and proclaiming national identity.